Our Best Knee Support for Skiing

-Knee injuries are by far the most common injuries suffered by skiers.
-Although the advancement in ski fabrication technology has helped make knee injuries not as common as they once were, downhill skiing always presents risks of knee injury.
+Knee injuries are a common injury suffered by skiers.
+In fact, 20 to 30% of ski injuries are knee injuries, according to this study.
+Although the advancement in ski fabrication technology has helped make knee injuries not as common as they once were, downhill skiing presents risks of knee injury.

 Knees are one of the primary joints to be injured because they sustain the most pressure and weight when skiing or avoiding falls and collisions when the body is propelled at high speed.
 When the ski is torqued but does not release, the knee joint sustains the most force.
 Knee pain from skiing is often mild, but an acute pain can mean torn ligaments leading to permanent damage.
 Knee injuries can be avoided by wearing knee support for skiing.
 Skiing knee supports like the DonJoy Ski Armor protective knee brace can help a skier enjoy skiing after sustaining a knee injury.